aoterodelaroza/acpdb/README.md

     not if it is a 0.

   * `MASK_ATOMS` constructs the mask by selecting only the entries in the subset that contain only the atoms in the training set.
 Using this mask requires having defined the `ATOMS` previously.

+  * `MASK_NOANIONS` select only the subset entries that do not contain any anions.

   * `MASK_RANGE` indicates a range starting at `start.i` up to `end.i`
     with `step.i`.
 The interpretation of `MASK_RANGE` varies depending